peaceonabikeVirginia Hey – It's My Ride – You Can't Drop Me

 I never envisioned myself leading a group ride for the Potomac Pedalers Touring Club.
 Time commitments with refereeing kept me from blocking out much time for cycling.
 In addition to not being able to commit the time, I suck as a group leader for rides.

-It was 43 degrees when the five of us left and we caught our two riders in Bluemont just as they were heading up the first climb.
-After our brief rest stop in Bluemont I was the last of the group up the climb and lost contact with everyone.
-For the next 14 miles I swore at Cancer for zapping me of my fitness for not being able to keep up with the ride that I was “leading.”
+It was 43 degrees (6 ℃) when the five of us left, and we caught our two riders in Bluemont just as they were heading up the first climb.
+After our brief rest stop in Bluemont, I was the last of the group up the climb and lost contact with everyone.
+For the next 14 miles, I swore at Cancer for zapping me of my fitness for not being able to keep up with the ride that I was “leading.”

-The temperature dropped to 37 degrees on top of Mount Weather.
+The temperature dropped to 37 degrees (2.8 ℃) on top of Mount Weather.
 I rode in the clouds.
-Visibility was about 100 meters and the fog was so thick that water dripped from the trees onto the road.
+Visibility was about 100 meters, and the fog was so thick that water dripped from the trees onto the road.

-I didn’t want to take chances but I descended at a decent clip.
-I forgot my glasses today so as at more than 40 mph tears were flying from both eyes and snot was running from both nostrils.
+I didn’t want to take chances, but I descended at a decent clip.
+I forgot my glasses today, so at more than 40 mph (65 kph) tears were flying from both eyes, and snot was dripping from both nostrils.
 Maybe that’s why they didn’t want to wait for me.
-As I came to the end of Blueridge Mountain Road I could see through the barren trees ahead two riders were waiting to cross Rte 50.
+As I came to the end of Blueridge Mountain Road, I could see through the barren trees ahead that two riders were waiting to cross Rte 50.
 I had caught someone.

-When we headed out on Rte 17 the winds picked up.
-I don’t know who was pulling but I felt sorry for him but not sorry enough to go to the front to take a pull.
-I was in front a lot in the first 23 miles before we hit the climb which I can blame myself for not being able to keep up once we hit the mountain.
+When we headed out on Rte 17, the winds picked up.
+I don’t know who was pulling, but I felt sorry for him, but not sorry enough to go to the front to take a pull.
+I was in front a lot for the first 23 miles before we hit the climb, which I can blame myself for not being able to keep up once we hit the mountain.

-Some rains hit us and may have had a bit of sleet.
+Some rain hit us, and there may have been a bit of sleet.
 It was miserable.
-We were only in the rain about two minutes before we turned up Leeds Manor Road for the climb up Naked Mountain.
-Both the rain and wind quit as soon as we turned off 17.
-We soon split into three groups of two-three-two and climbed at our own pace.
-I was in the middle three.
+We were only in the rain for about two minutes before we turned up Leeds Manor Road and the climb up Naked Mountain.
+Both the rain and wind quit as soon as we turned off Rte.
+17. We soon split into three groups of two-three-two and climbed at our own pace.
+I was in the middle group of three.

 The five of us regrouped but had dropped the two trailing riders.
-We started the eight mile finishing stretch back to Marshall together.
-The first couple miles were fine but when the road turned up I couldn’t quite keep pace.
-Eventually I got back in within 50 meters of the lead three and that’s where I would stay.
+We started the eight-mile finishing stretch back to Marshall together.
+The first couple of miles were fine, but when the road turned up, I couldn’t quite keep pace.
+Eventually, I got back in within 50 meters of the lead three, and that’s where I would stay.

 Verified by MonsterInsights